mathiasrw/rexreplace/README.md

                           running code from an untrusted person - that be anyone that is not yourself.                        [boolean]

+###  -j, --replacement-js-dynamic
+Replacement is javascript source code.
+Will run multiple times as the output from last
+                                statement will become replacement for each
+                                match.
+Has impact on peformance so be wise and use 'J' flag if captured groups are not being used.
+The full match will be avaiable as a javascript _variable_ named $0 while each
+                                captured group will be avaiable as $1, $2, $3,
+                                ... and so on.
+At some point the $ char _will_ give you a headache when used in commandlines, so use €0, €1, €2 €3... instead.
+Purposefully implemented the most insecure way possible to remove _any_ incentive to consider running code from an untrusted person - that be anyone that is not yourself. [boolean]

 #### -h, --help
 Display manual. (can be given as only argument)
                                                                        [boolean]